SuperDude88/TWWHD-Randomizer/README.md

 # TWWHD-Randomizer
-The Wind Waker HD Randomizer
+A Randomizer for The Legend of Zelda: The Wind Waker HD

-Currently in early development and still has a lot to figure out.
-It will use offsets and pattern matching to find the useful values in the files, then use a modified version of FTPiiU Everywhere to load the modified game.
-Items will be placed with assumed fill and seeds can be shared via config files.
+Still in relatively early development and has barely touched ASM patches (of which there will be a lot).
+Current work is focused on compressing/decompressing/dumping/loading game files on the Wii U.

 Current to-do list:

-Extracting the files from the Wii U and putting them in appropriate folders (on the SD card)
+Writing the code to dump and replace game files on console (concept proven, code not so much)

 Yaz0 decoding the extracted files

-Decoding the RPX

 Offsets for more locations and reformatting the list as JSON

-Logic and seed generation
+Logic and some small bits of seed generation

 Re-encoding the modified files

-ASM patches
+ASM patches and other important tweaks

-Replacing the files on the system to load the randomized game